How to Choose the Best Dog Food

 16 + Weeks Old

-At this age, a puppy is beginning to build up its body mass.
-It is important to note when feeding puppies you want to aim for optimal growth, over maximum growth.
+At this age, puppies begin building body mass.
+When feeding puppies, it is important to aim for optimal growth rather than maximum growth.
 This means allowing your puppy to eat at scheduled times and not through free feeding.

-As your puppy continues on to adulthood, they still need additional support for their joints, especially large dog breeds, because as their muscles fill out, it can put pressure on their skeleton.
+As your puppy continues to adulthood, they still need additional support for their joints, especially large dog breeds, because as their muscles fill out, it can pressure their skeleton.

 Adult Dog Food